tidymodels/recipes/tests/testthat/_snaps/discretized.md

         labels = "hello")) %>% prep()
     Condition
       Warning:
-      Note that the options `prefix` and `labels`will be applied to all variables Output
+      Note that the options `prefix` and `labels` will be applied to all variables Error in `cut.default()`:
-      Recipe

-      Inputs:

-            role #variables
-       predictor          2

-      Training data contained 1000 data points and no missing data.

-      Operations:

-      Discretize numeric variables from x1, x2 [trained]
+      ! lengths of 'breaks' and 'labels' differ

 # bad args